maxtoroq/maxtoroq.github.io/_posts/2008-10-19-linq-to-mysql-based-on-matt-warrens-provider.md

 comments: off
 ---

 On each release Matt Warren's IQueryable provider is getting more and more interesting.
-On this post I'll show you how easy is to plug-in your custom QueryFormatter to start querying MySQL databases.
+On this post I'll show you how easy it is to plug-in your custom QueryFormatter to start querying MySQL databases.

 ## Step 1: Download Matt Warren's provider
 The code on this post is based on [release 11][1].
 Although I cannot ensure it will work with newer releases it is always recommended that you download the latest.